jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 **Validates item:** First silent-failure impact

-**Purpose:** Measure the cold resolver path when the preferred upstream silently drops traffic.
+**Purpose:** Measure the first query after a resolver restart when the preferred upstream silently drops packets.

 **Prerequisites:** Healthy IMP-00 baseline and NetworkPolicy enforcement in the isolated namespace.